LazaUK/AOAI-APIM-AIGateway/README.md

     }
 }
 ```
-> Note: At the time of writing, API-M didn't support configuring load-balancing pool in API-M's UI of Azure portal.
+> Note: At the time of writing, configuring load-balancing pools directly within the Azure portal UI for API-M was not supported.
-3. If you want to test load-balancing between defined AOAI endpoints, ensure that you set the following 4 environment variables prior to running provided [Jupyter notebook](AOAI_APIM_Load_Balance.ipynb):
+3. If you want to test load-balancing between your defined AOAI endpoints, ensure that you set the following 4 environment variables before running the provided [Jupyter notebook](AOAI_APIM_Load_Balance.ipynb):
 ![APIM - Setting Usage environment variables](/images/apim_usage_env_var.png)

 | Environment Variable | Description |